arockianirmal26/CreditCardTransactionsDataEngineeringProject/README.md

 Credit Card Transaction Data: As mentioned already this is the kaggle dataset.
 I also inserted some invalid rows in the dataset (for example the credit card number or transaction numbers are null.
 But those details are mandatory for every valid transaction).
 This dataset is stored on the local PC.

-Local Python Script: A [python script](https://github.com/arockianirmal26/MediumBlogPosts/blob/main/AWS_Stream_Processing_Pipeline/put_streaming_data_to_API.py) has been created locally to send the transactional data to AWS API Gateway as put request.
+Local Python Script: A [python script](https://github.com/arockianirmal26/MediumBlogPosts/blob/main/AWS_Stream_Processing_Pipeline/put_streaming_data_to_API.py) has been created locally to send the transactional data(converted to JSON format) to AWS API Gateway as put request.

 AWS API Gateway: This API Gateway acts as a bridge between the local csv data and kinesis data streams.